stevenvachon/can-transition/README.md

 ## Usage

 ### JavaScript
 You will not have to do anything more than include the plugin in your project.
-The transitions are automatic and seamless in this regard.
+The transition logic is automatic and seamless.

 ### Template(s)
 This plugin provides the `can-transition` attribute.